 Revisiting Led Zeppelin’s Most Mysterious Concert

 On Jan.
-20, 1969, Led Zeppelin performed a show for less than 60 people at the youth center in Wheaton, Md., a town with a population under 50,000 near Washington, D.C.
+20, 1969, Led Zeppelin performed a show for less than 60 people at a youth center in Wheaton, Md., a town with a population less than 50,000 near Washington, D.C.
 Or, maybe and more likely ... they didn't.

 You see, despite the fact that a hardcore group of "attendees" or believers have stuck to this story for over four decades now, Led Zeppelin's official site lists the show only as an "unconfirmed rumour," and notes that the band's road manager, Richard Cole, has no memory of it either.
 Further, nobody has ever been able to produce a photograph, contract, ticket stub, gig poster or any other physical evidence to prove that the band did in fact perform there.